kelo-robotics/robile_description/README.md

 | robile_cpu_brick            | A mockup of a ROBILE brick with an [onboard CPU](https://www.shop.kelo-robotics.com/product-page/onboard-cpu)                      |
 | robile_empty_brick          | A mockup of a full-sized [empty ROBILE brick](https://www.shop.kelo-robotics.com/product-page/full-sized-empty-brick)              |

-## Building a custom ROBILE platform configuration
+## TUTORIAL: Building a custom ROBILE platform configuration

 The above ROBILE bricks can be used to construct customized platform's.
 We describe the procedure to build a new platform with a simple example.
 Lets assume we want to build a new platform with the name `simple_config`.
 This platform consists of two active wheels and two passive wheels with the following arrangement.
 For simplicity, lets assume we do not include any CPU or master_battery bricks in the platform. <br> ![Simple config arrangement](docs/images/simple_config_example_layout.png)